THE COUNCIL OF INTERNATIONAL SCHOOLS (CIS)

 - ensuring that the Director and Associate Directors are informed of major issues that may arise in the respective schools and in their regulatory environments.

-- Assist other SSEOs as required.
+- Assist and support other SSEOs as required, including mentoring new SSEO colleagues.

-- Master’s degree including a specialised credential in Education.
+- Master’s degree including a specialised credential in education.

 - School improvement experience, in an advisory/evaluative capacity, preferably beyond a single school.